 I love teaching about informational text.
-I think that is can easily be neglected since literary text can be more fun to teach.
-It is also easier, since most kids are already familiar was literary text structures.
+I think that it can easily be neglected since literary text can be more fun to teach.
+It is also easier since most kids are already familiar with literary text structures.

 My latest pack has FIVE informational articles.